Drone Rules and Regulations in UK

 Q: Do I need to register my drone in the UK?

-A: All users of drones or model aircraft between 250g and 20kg will need to register to the UK Drone Registration Scheme, however, the scheme is designed to register operators rather than the drones themselves.
-Once registered, the operator will receive a unique code that must be applied to all the drones they are responsible for.
-The entire process will be online.
+A: All users of drones up to 25kg flying weight will need to register to the UK Drone Registration Scheme, however, the scheme is currently designed to register the person flying rather than the drones themselves.
+Once registered, the operator will receive a unique ‘Operator ID’ that must be applied to all the drones they are responsible for.
+Additionally, the operator will receive a unique ‘Flyer ID’, which acts as evidence that the drone user has successfully completed the online theory test.
+The entire process is online.

 Q: When do I need to register to the scheme?

-Q: What happens if I fail to register to the scheme by the 30th November?
+Q: What happens if I fail to register to the drone registration scheme by the 30th November?